-If you were to change one intervention to make it have a more poperformance, which intervention would it be? ositive impact on train Train service specifications (levels of service, performance etc.) defined in the franchise bidding process 12 Introduction of changes to timetable (excluding temporary changes) 8 ORR's monitoring and enforcement on Network Rail 5 Schedule 8 (or concession service equivalent) 3 DfT/government's monitoring and enforcement of performance targets on franchised TOCs 1 Knock-on impacts of short-term disruptions caused by infrastructure improvements 1 Network Rail performance metrics (PPM, on-time, cancellations), as agreed with ORR and varying by operator 1 Schedule 4 1 Base 32
+If you were to change one intervention to make it have a more positive impact on train performance, which intervention would it be?
+Train service specifications (levels of service, performance etc.) defined 12 in the franchise bidding process Introduction of changes to timetable (excluding temporary changes) 8 ORR's monitoring and enforcement on Network Rail 5 Schedule 8 (or concession service equivalent) 3 DfT/government's monitoring and enforcement of performance targets on franchised TOCs 1 Knock-on impacts of short-term disruptions caused by infrastructure improvements 1 Network Rail performance metrics (PPM, on-time, cancellations), as agreed with ORR and varying by operator 1 Schedule 4 1 Base 32